glaszig/glaszig.github.io/_posts/2013-12-10-bullshit-mainstreaming.md

 Even better, not complying to Orwell'ish de- and obstruction of language, not being politically correct (however defined by whomever), [will cause people to lose their jobs](http://www.joyent.com/blog/the-power-of-a-pronoun).

 Bravo.
-Cowardly we bow down to the dictate of ever growing fears of being called a sexist, overshadowed by the gods thoughtcrime.
+Cowardly we bow down to the dictate of ever growing fears of being called a sexist, overshadowed by the gods of thoughtcrime.

 We really have come a long way.
 As a flock of sheep.